Eminent-Jade/Data-Analytics-Project/README.md

 ## Project Overview

-This is an exploratory data analysis on occupants' thermal comfort sensations in indoor environment in Rm.
+This is an exploratory data analysis project on occupants' thermal comfort sensations in indoor environment in Rm.
 02.412 (Data Arena) & Rm.
 12_431 (Analysis Room) of Building 11 of University of Technology, Sydney (UTS) (refer to 'Images' folder), using corresponding historical temperature & humidity data sets (01 May 2021 - 30 Jul 2021) collected by EIF Research Data Sensors Interface.

 https://eif-research.feit.uts.edu.au/